msftjonw/K8sOnAzure/README.md

-This Git repository is a technical guide for creating a Kubernetes cluster with Azure VMs.
+#This Git repository is a technical guide for creating a Kubernetes cluster with Azure VMs.

-# Create Azure VM with ARM template <br/>

 ## Install Azure CLI in the local machine
 https://docs.microsoft.com/en-us/cli/azure/install-azure-cli#install